Leukemia Signs and Symptoms

 Why does leukemia cause bruising?

 What is the relationship between leukemia and bruising?
-Because leukemia affects the body’s blood-clotting ability, easy bruising is a common symptom.
-Even a seemingly minor incident, such as bumping a shin against a table, can cause a bruise to form.
+Leukemia can affect the body’s blood-clotting ability; therefore, easy bruising is a common symptom.
+Even a seemingly minor incident, such as bumping a shin against a table, can cause a visible bruise to form.
 Additionally, many people experience random bruising from leukemia that cannot be traced to a specific incident.
 While leukemia bruises can form anywhere on the body, they are most commonly found on the arms and legs.

 What to do if you have leukemia symptoms